Food allergies Egg baked in product (1577)

 For example:

 The egg must be mixed into the product before it is baked.
-Do not give your child foods that have an egg coating on the outside.
-For example, breaded chicken that is dunked in egg and breading and then baked is not safe for your child.
+Do not give your child foods with an egg coating on the outside.
+For example, breaded chicken dunked in egg and breading and then baked is not safe for your child.

 For homemade foods, there should be less than 1/3 egg per serving.
 If a recipe makes 12 servings, there should be no more than 4 eggs in the recipe.